websy85/on-demand-app-gen/README.md

 # on-demand-app-gen
-*A simple On-demand app generation extension for Qlik Sense*
+*A simple On-demand app generation extension for Qlik Sense (requires Qlik Sense Enterprise)*

 This extension allows you to make selections in a Qlik Sense app and then clone it, using the selections to modify the script and reduce the data.
 Currently the app only copies sheets, objects and the script.